liuchihl/liuchihl.github.io/content/_index.md

           date_end: '2019-09-01'
           description: |2-

-            * Involved in the project titled "Development of Shipwreck Drifting and Oil Pollution Forecasting Technology" with the Central Weather Bureau, employing a 3D nested model for analysis.
+            * Developed a 3D nested model using MITgcm to simulate oil spill pollution, improving predictive capabilities for environmental impact assessments and response strategies for the Central Weather Bureau, Taiwan.

-            * Utilized a 2D model to investigate the interactions between the Kuroshio current and the I-Lan Ridge, situated east of Taiwan.
-Moreover, took part in a research cruise dedicated to measuring turbulence.
+            * Leveraged MATLAB programming skills and modeling skills to develop a 2D simulation analyzing interactions between the Kuroshio current and the I-Lan Ridge, east of Taiwan.
+This work collabrates with observational team in optimizing field data collection strategies and interpretation during an oceanic research cruise focused on measuring turbulence.
         - title: Substitute Military Service (Obligatory Service)
           company:
           company_url: